 When A Politician Says 'Fake News' And A Newspaper Threatens To Sue Back

-A news outlet publishes a story that a Republican politician dismisses it as "fake news."
+A news outlet publishes a story that a Republican politician dismisses as "fake news."
 Sounds familiar, right?

 But in this case, there's a twist.
 The Grand Junction Daily Sentinel in Colorado is accusing state Sen. Ray Scott of defamation and threatening to sue.
-If filed, legal experts said it would be the first of its kind, potentially setting a legal definition for what is considered fake news and what is not.
+If filed, legal experts said it would be the first suit of its kind, potentially setting a legal definition for what is considered fake news and what is not.

 The dispute began with an opinion column in the newspaper supporting a bill that would give journalists and others greater access to public records.
 Scott, who represents Grand Junction and serves as assistant majority leader in the state Senate, postponed a hearing and vote on the bill.